jonnymind/SIRPAS/Source/Base_Module/Advantages/Born_in_a_Mourning_Hall.md

-## Born in a Mourning Hall (20CP) {#BaM-a-born-in-a-mourning-hall}
+## Born in a Mourning Hall

-__*Prerequisite*__: *Hard To Die*
+@(dd Born_in_a_mourning_hall)
+{
+  "*Name": "Born in a Mourning Hall",
+  "*Brief": "Increases instinctive defense", "Category": "Advantage",
+  "Cost": "2 TT/Hard",
+  "Prerequisite": "Hard to die"
+}

-The character can withstand an additional wound from mental sources before being incapacitated, and will not die in case the last wound received was from a mental source if not treated for 1 hour, regardless of the Injury Points sustained.
+The character can withstand an additional heavy wound from mental sources (or the equivalent amount of **IP** from lighter wounds) before being incapacitated, and will not die in case the last wound received was from a mental source if not treated for 1 hour, regardless of the Injury Points sustained.

-The last  mental wound received during a fight will automatically heal in 6 hours, even if not treated.
+The last mental wound received during a fight will automatically heal in 4 hours, even if not treated.